ozzono/articles/android-crypto/how-to-mine-en.md

     - This tutorial used the port `40000` and named the usar as `android`:
       - from the android device: `ssh -R 40000:localhost:22 ur_user@ur_host_ip`
       - `ssh android@localhost -p 40000`
+    - windows users may have some extra difficulties
-- `apt upgrade`
+- `apt upgrade -y`
-- `apt install vim git build-essential cmake libhwloc-dev libssl-dev libuv1-dev`
+- `apt install -y vim git build-essential cmake libhwloc-dev libssl-dev libuv1-dev`

 ### Installing the miner